-This program is offered as a one-semester subject of three hours per week, taken in addition to core English.
+This program is offered each semester, with the option for students to choose both semesters if they wish.
+It is taken in addition to core English.
 Students may choose this course themselves or their teacher may recommend it in consultation with parents.
 There is a process of negotiation between parents, staff and students regarding the student's suitability for the class.